XinboPHD/PhD_thesis/README.md

 # PhD Thesis: Protect Smart Homes from Vulnerabilities: Large-Scale Testbed, Static and Dynamic Techniques

-Everything about code sources, datasets and data sources mentioned in the thesis.
+Everything about research work, source code, and datasets mentioned in the thsis.

 _ _ _